kun-zhou/forti/README.md

 yarn start
 ```

-To build in watch mode with Webpack, and start the app, run
+To build in watch mode with webpack, and start the app, run

 ```shell
 yarn run build; electron .